Debaditya-Som/Supnits_Classes_Website/README.md

 - **Instructor:** Create and manage courses, upload course materials, interact with students through discussions, and track the performance of your courses.

-## Contributing

-We welcome contributions from the community to enhance the Supnits Classes Website.
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

----

 Thank you for choosing Supnits Classes Website for your educational needs.
 We hope you have a productive and enriching learning experience!
-If you have any questions or need assistance, please contact our support team at support@supnitsclasses.com.